Understanding Startup Cap Table

 The next section of the startup cap table structure are the security types.
 These include:

-• Participating Preferred – This is the kind of preferred stock that has the right to be paid some multiple of the original purchase price (example 1X or 2X), and then it also converts to common stock.
-After that, it simply participates in the distribution to common shares as if it had simply converted in the first place.
+- Participating Preferred – This is the kind of preferred stock that has the right to be paid some multiple of the original purchase price (example 1X or 2X), and then it also converts to common stock.
+After that, it simply participates in the distribution to common shares as if it had merely converted in the first place.

 This is the number of shares that come under various categories based on their use.
 These categories include: